If you're a beginning gardener, just getting started, you've come to the right place.

 Other options include garden beds within your lawn area.
 If you have a large grassy lawn area, it’s a good idea to break up that area with a garden.
 A great shape for a garden located withn a yard is the classic “kindey” shape, rounded on both ends, one end being a larger diameter than the other.

 In the previous image, notice we took the concept from the image before of the foundation garden and applied it to a kidney shaped garden in the middle of the yard.
 Also note on the right is a smaller garden with a birdbath as a focal point.
 Also notice, if there is a kidney shaped garden on the left with an ornamental tree, there shouldn't be another ornamental tree within the foundation garden.
+This is one of those gardening basics that should always been considered when planting any garden.

 Once you have your garden shape designed on paper, it’s not time to pick the plants.
 Use the information from above to come up with a list of plants.
 Visit your local garden center to see what’s available and narrow down your choices.